cs-24-sw-8-11/User-guide/README.md

 Due to time constraints, we have encountered an issue where your password is possible to find for us at the server through log files.
 We do not have time to address this issue, so please do not use a very critical personal password for your user on our system.

+If you would like to be anonymous, feel free to use a username that we cannot recognize you by.
+Our main goal is to obtain data, not to link it to the testers afterwards.

 ## Setup
 You will receive an APK file for your android phone, please install this application on your device and launch it.